-It's funny how your wedding day is considered one of the "happiest days of your life," yet contrary depictions like "stressful," "overbearing," and "bossy" are often associated with being a bride.
+Your wedding day is supposed to be considered one of the "happiest days of your life," yet contrary Bridezilla depictions like "anxious," "overbearing," and "bossy" are often associated with being a bride.
 These common stereotypes are very rarely accurate, and most brides are able to confirm—with confidence—that the wedding was one of the most memorable, loving, and indeed happiest experiences of their lives.

-With that, I am happy to share (from experience) the keys to embracing and enjoying the experience of being a bride.
+With that, I am happy to share (from experience) the keys to embracing and enjoying the event as a bride.
 From handling the planning to keeping certain day-of mantras in mind, here's everything you need to know to have the best wedding day—as the bride.

 Planning a wedding is only as stressful as you make it.
-If you've responsibly considered your timeline and formulated a plan of action as far as what needs to be accomplished ahead of time, you'll be able to relax and enjoy your hard work when the day arrives.
-Don't leave things for the last minute, as they will often be much more difficult (and most of the time more expensive) to secure with short notice.
+If you've responsibly considered your timeline and formulated a plan of action for what needs to be accomplished ahead of time, you'll be able to relax and enjoy your hard work when the day arrives.
+Don't leave things for the last minute, as they will often be much more difficult (and usually more expensive) to secure with short notice.
 The beauty of a wedding is that you'll most likely be able to give yourself plenty of time to plan, so use it wisely and know that everything will come together if you've given thoughtful consideration to the planning process.
-There are several wedding planning apps and planners specifically designed to help brides stay on track, so take advantage of these resources to make the planning process easier and more organized.
+There are several wedding planning apps and planners specifically designed to help brides stay on track, so take advantage of these resources to make the process easier and more organized.

 As much as it's crucial to delegate and ask for help when you need it, it's just as important as a bride to know that your bridesmaids are not there to be bossed around.
 Rather, they are there to stand by your side as a best friend, a sister, or a way of signifying that they are an important person in your life.
 You should be grateful to have their support, but do not expect them to bend over backward for you because you're the bride.
 Respect your friends and understand that they want to be as helpful and supportive as possible.
 It's much more fun to enjoy their company and make special memories with those closest to you, who are partaking in a special way, than to be bothered by what they did or didn't do.